 The Active Directory domain service stores passwords in the form of a hash value representation, of the actual user password.
 A hash value is a result of a one-way mathematical function (the hashing algorithm).
 There is no method to revert the result of a one-way function to the plain text version of a password.

-To synchronize your password, Azure AD Connect sync extracts your password hash from the on-premises Active Directory instance.
-Extra security processing is applied to the password hash before it is synchronized to the Azure Active Directory authentication service.
+To synchronize your password, Microsoft Entra Connect Sync extracts your password hash from the on-premises Active Directory instance.
+Extra security processing is applied to the password hash before it is synchronized to the Microsoft Entra authentication service.
 Passwords are synchronized on a per-user basis and in chronological order.

 The actual data flow of the password hash synchronization process is similar to the synchronization of user data.
 However, passwords are synchronized more frequently than the standard directory synchronization window for other attributes.
 The password hash synchronization process runs every 2 minutes.
 You cannot modify the frequency of this process.
 When you synchronize a password, it overwrites the existing cloud password.

 The first time you enable the password hash synchronization feature, it performs an initial synchronization of the passwords of all in-scope users.
-Staged Rollout allows you to selectively test groups of users with cloud authentication capabilities like Azure AD Multi-Factor Authentication (MFA), Conditional Access, Identity Protection for leaked credentials, Identity Governance, and others, before cutting over your domains.
+Staged Rollout allows you to selectively test groups of users with cloud authentication capabilities like Microsoft Entra multifactor authentication, Conditional Access, Identity Protection for leaked credentials, Identity Governance, and others, before cutting over your domains.
 You cannot explicitly define a subset of user passwords that you want to synchronize.
 However, if there are multiple connectors, it is possible to disable password hash sync for some connectors but not others using the Set-ADSyncAADPasswordSyncConfiguration cmdlet.